infosec-au/altdns/README.md

 Altdns works best with large datasets.
 Having an initial dataset of 200 or more subdomains should churn out some valid subdomains via the alterations generated.

+Further information on attack methodology and this tool release can be found here: https://docs.google.com/presentation/d/1PCnjzCeklOeGMoWiE2IUzlRGOBxNp8K5hLQuvBNzrFY/

 # Installation

 `pip install py-altdns`